-There’s no official open source Google Meet recording software.
-Google does not provide a public API that allows software to join a Meet call and record it.
+There’s no official open source Google Meet recording software: Google does not provide a public API that allows software to join a Meet call and record it.

-What is open source Google Meet recording software
+What is open source Google Meet recording software?

 How open source Google Meet bots work

-An open source Google Meet bot joins a meeting in a real browser using a Google account.
+Mimicking a human user, a Google Meet bot joins a meeting in a real browser using a Google account.
 From there, it typically does one of two things:

 -